Newsletter March 2019

 World Book Day was a big success with lots of children talking positively about their favourite books and why they like them.
 Please remember we have the nursery Bedtime Story Library and we urge you to encourage your children to use this facility.
 We have recently changed the books to give the children a wider range of subjects such as Easter and other celebratory events approaching.
-If there are any particular types of books you would like to see in the library, please let us know on one of the leaves on the blossom tree.
+If there are any particular types of books you would like to see in the library, please let us.

 Please can I insist that parents/ carers must NOT be using their mobile phones in the nursery?
 Recently it has happened on several occasions where staff have had to politely request for parents not to answer calls or generally be using their mobile phones whilst dropping off/collecting their children.

 Please do not send medication in your child’s bag, along with nappy sacks or any other items which could be harmful to children.
 Most of the children’s bags are at heights that are accessible to give the children independence in accessing their own belongings and we do not wish for this to be a hazard.